gvtrindade/fakeplatinumgod-react/readme.md

+# FakePlatinumGod - React

-A react-based version of the [fakeplatinumgod](github.com/gvtrindade/fakeplatinumgod) app
+An react-based version of the [fakeplatinumgod](github.com/gvtrindade/fakeplatinumgod) app